 Do not leave band-aids or bandages in place for more than 24 hours, unless you are instructed by the treatment team to do so.

 Even when reasonable steps are taken ahead of time, the patient may still develop fevers or infections.
-If fever or infection develop, contact the treatment team immediately for further instructions.
+If fever or infection develops, contact the treatment team immediately for further instructions.

 Viruses usually cause relatively minor infections, such as the common cold, but certain viruses can cause serious infections.
 Because the source of infection is difficult to find in patients receiving cancer treatment, those with low blood counts and signs of infection will be treated with antibiotics if a virus is suspected.

-If the patient develops any kind of rash, talk with your treatment team immediately.
+If the patient develops any rash, talk with your treatment team immediately.
 A rash may be caused by a serious infection, chicken pox or shingles.
-Do not bring the patient to the medical center if they have a rash, unless the doctor or nurse tells you to do so.
+Do not bring the patient to the medical center if they have a rash unless the doctor or nurse tells you to do so.

 Patients may experience pain during treatment.
 Some causes of pain may be: